Blaze Starr Goes Nudist

-The film was also released under the bowdlerized title Blaze Starr Goes Back to Nature.

 Plot

-Screen siren Blaze Starr (Starr) is tired of the rigors of celebrity life.
+Screen siren Blaze Starr is tired of the rigors of celebrity life.
 After wandering into a screening of a nudist exploitation film, she travels to Sunny Palms Lodge, a nearby nudist camp, to apply for membership.
-Blaze enjoys the relaxed atmosphere the camp offers and becomes friends with the camp's director, Andy Simms (Young).
-Her lack of interest in her professional life quickly becomes apparent to her manager / boyfriend Tony (Berk), however, who worries that Blaze will lose her acting contract if the studio finds out she's a nudist.
+Blaze enjoys the relaxed atmosphere the camp offers and becomes friends with the camp's director, Andy Simms.
+Her lack of interest in her professional life quickly becomes apparent to her manager/boyfriend Tony, however, who worries that Blaze will lose her acting contract if the studio finds out she's a nudist.
 As fate would have it, it turns out the studio head endorses the nudist lifestyle, and Blaze and Andy start a new romance.